QubesOS/qubes-doc/privacy/anonymizing-your-mac-address.md

 Right click on the Network Manager icon of your NetVM in the tray and click 'Edit Connections..'.

+## Notes

+If you choose to create a new NetVM instead of modifying sys-net you will want to follow the instructions on [Installing and updating software in VMs](https://www.qubes-os.org/doc/software-update-vm/) to tell your Template VMs which NetVM to use.

 Select the connection to randomize and click Edit.

 Select the Cloned MAC Address drop down and set to Random or Stable.